‘It wasn’t supposed to exist’

 Jamaal Burden previously directed Elves (2018), a cheapjack flick that was almost universally – and rightly – reviled by reviewers.
 So, expectations for Abominable were not high, to say the least.
 However, despite an over-abundance of silly technobabble early on and a general lack of directorial or editing flourishes, this is a passable time-waster.

 Some agreeably gory killings by Joe Castro are welcome and the yeti costume is at least better than in abominations such as Mark Polonia‘s insultingly threadbare Frozen Sasquatch (2018).
 Better still, the movie runs a mere 72 minutes which means there is no filler and we can all move on swiftly to something a tad more palatable.
 Yeti from 2008 is a better option but this abominable snowman is at least worth a shivery look and laugh if you are desperate.

 PS.
 Abominable has been very obviously upvoted on IMDb so ignore its fake rating there.

 “Kept to a swift sub 75-minute runtime, Abominable doesn’t out stay its welcome and doesn’t disappoint.
 The gory action certainly keeps you coming back for more, even when the story and performances don’t.”
 Nerdly

 “Kudos to them for finally putting out the cash for some solid effects, that is a major step up.
 But the script for Abominable lives up to its name.
 It’s filled with jaw-dropping stupidity and cliches.
 That includes the guy who’s only there to prove he’s the ultimate Alpha Male by killing a Yeti.
 The dialogue he spouts had me howling in laughter, which I doubt was the intent.”
 Voices from the Balcony

-Abominable is released on DVD and Digital by Uncork’d Entertainment on April 14, 2020.
+Abominable was released on DVD and Digital by Uncork’d Entertainment on April 14, 2020.